julian3b/julian3b/replit.md

 **API Endpoints:**
 - `/api/auth/login` - Proxies to Azure Function for user authentication
 - `/api/auth/signup` - Proxies to Azure Function for user registration
-- `/api/chat` - Proxies chat messages to Azure Function with user email, text, history, and optional world settings
+- `/api/chat` - Proxies chat messages to Azure Function with user email, text, history, and optional world settings (including world-building fields)
 - `/api/chat/history` - Retrieves conversation history for authenticated users
 - `/api/settings/get` - Fetches user's AI preferences from Azure Function
 - `/api/settings/save` - Saves user's AI preferences to Azure Function
-- `/api/worlds` (GET) - Retrieves all worlds for a specific user
+- `/api/worlds` (GET) - Proxies to Azure Function with "getworlds" action to retrieve all worlds from Azure Table Storage
-- `/api/worlds` (POST) - Creates a new world with AI settings
+- `/api/worlds` (POST) - Proxies to Azure Function with "createworld" action to create a new world in Azure Table Storage
-- `/api/worlds/:id` (PUT) - Updates an existing world
+- `/api/worlds/:id` (PUT) - Proxies to Azure Function with "updateworld" action to update an existing world in Azure Table Storage
-- `/api/worlds/:id` (DELETE) - Deletes a world
+- `/api/worlds/:id` (DELETE) - Proxies to Azure Function with "deleteworld" action to delete a world from Azure Table Storage

 **Authentication Proxy Pattern:**
 The application delegates authentication to Azure Functions rather than implementing auth directly.
 The Express server acts as a proxy, forwarding credentials to configured Azure Function endpoints and returning responses to the client.
 This allows for centralized authentication logic in Azure while keeping the web server lightweight.